w3f/polkadot-wiki/docs/faq.md

 to 100.

 The launch process is expected to be similar to that of the Kusama network.
-Kusama transitioned to PoS when there were 50 validators ready, but in a matter of months scaled up the validator count to
+Kusama transitioned to PoS when there were 50 validators ready, but in a matter of months scaled up the validator count to 350.
-{{ num_validators }}.
 Polkadot's validator count is expected to scale up in a similar fashion.

 ## Validators